What is hydroxychloroquine?

 Are there any side effects?

 You might experience side effects with your treatment.
 Tell your doctor if you are concerned about possible side effects.
-A reduction in dose may minimise side effects so that you can continue to take this treatment.
-Your doctor will advise on any dose changes that are necessary.

 Most common possible side effects